 The single project view also comes with 4 custom meta boxes, that include Project custom fields, project images, project files, and project bids.

 Posting a new Project on Project theme from the front-end

 This is a front-end view of posting a sample project on the project bidding site, what appeals to me is a professional layout and a three-step posting process.
 Any visitor on your site can fill the required details, select the given features, and within a few seconds he/she can see his project live on the site.

 As you can see, my account area of a user on your site is quite detailed and shows all his activities on a single panel.
 The user dashboard is universal for both project posters and bidder.
 It gives you access to all the site features, for eg. Finances, private messages, personal info, reviews, and more.

 Finally, you can see a sample project posted on a site, where a user wants to fix his yard’s fence, the project area is located in Long Island, New York and the time left to bid on the project is 27 days something.
 The project is classified as a big project, and the average bid posted for the project is $122.

-Just take my word, this is the best and the only theme if you want to create a Freelancer like website using WordPress and bundles with a vast set of features to run a project bidding site effortlessly plus it scales excellent with a large user base.
+Just take my word, this is the best and the only theme if you want to create a Freelancer like a website using WordPress and bundles with a vast set of features to run a project bidding site effortlessly plus it scales excellently with a large user base.

-Furthermore, the most important thing I want to say about this theme, is that doesn’t requires any extra ordinary skills to run or manage a project bidding site and even a fairly average WordPress user can raise & run his own Freelancer like site without any hassles.
+Furthermore, the most important thing I want to say about this theme, is that it doesn’t require any extraordinary skills to run or manage a project bidding site and even a fairly average WordPress user can raise & run his own Freelancer like site without any hassles.